Fern: Similar species

+Additionally, some flowering plants such as palms and members of the carrot family have pinnate leaves that somewhat resemble fern fronds.
+However, these plants have fully developed seeds contained in fruits, rather than the microscopic spores of ferns.
+Cycads, which are gymnosperms, also have pinnate leaves that somewhat resemble fern fronds.

 Taxonomy

 Carl Linnaeus (1753) originally recognized 15 genera of ferns and fern allies, classifying them in class Cryptogamia in two groups, Filices (e.g. Polypodium) and Musci (mosses).
-By 1806 this had increased to 38 genera, and has progressively increased since (see Schuettpelz et al (2018)).
-Ferns were traditionally classified in the class Filices, and later in a Division of the Plant Kingdom named Pteridophyta or Filicophyta.
+By 1806 this had increased to 38 genera, and has progressively increased since.
+Ferns were traditionally classified in the class Filices, and later in a division of the plant kingdom named Pteridophyta or Filicophyta.
 Pteridophyta is no longer recognised as a valid taxon because it is paraphyletic.
 The ferns are also referred to as Polypodiophyta or, when treated as a subdivision of Tracheophyta (vascular plants), Polypodiopsida, although this name sometimes only refers to leptosporangiate ferns.
 Traditionally, all of the spore producing vascular plants were informally denominated the pteridophytes, rendering the term synonymous with ferns and fern allies.
 This can be confusing because members of the division Pteridophyta were also denominated pteridophytes (sensu stricto).

-Traditionally, three discrete groups have been denominated ferns: two groups of eusporangiate ferns, the families Ophioglossaceae (adder's tongues, moonworts, and grape ferns) and Marattiaceae; and the leptosporangiate ferns.
+Traditionally, three discrete groups have been denominated ferns: two groups of eusporangiate ferns, the families Ophioglossaceae (adder's tongues, moonworts, and grape ferns) and Marattiaceae, and the leptosporangiate ferns.
 The Marattiaceae are a primitive group of tropical ferns with large, fleshy rhizomes and are now thought to be a sibling taxon to the leptosporangiate ferns.
 Several other groups of species were considered fern allies: the clubmosses, spikemosses, and quillworts in Lycopodiophyta; the whisk ferns of Psilotaceae; and the horsetails of Equisetaceae.
 Since this grouping is polyphyletic, the term fern allies should be abandoned, except in a historical context.
 More recent genetic studies demonstrated that the Lycopodiophyta are more distantly related to other vascular plants, having radiated evolutionarily at the base of the vascular plant clade, while both the whisk ferns and horsetails are as closely related to leptosporangiate ferns as the ophioglossoid ferns and Marattiaceae.
 In fact, the whisk ferns and ophioglossoid ferns are demonstrably a clade, and the horsetails and Marattiaceae are arguably another clade.

 Molecular phylogenetics

-Smith et al. (2006) carried out the first higher-level pteridophyte classification published in the molecular phylogenetic era, and considered the ferns as monilophytes, as follows:
+Smith et al. (2006) carried out the first higher-level pteridophyte classification published in the molecular phylogenetic era and considered the ferns as monilophytes, as follows: